 And, meanwhile, the scammers who created the fake ASDA post and page will earn commission fees each time somebody provides their information on one of the linked websites.

 Scammers are currently churning out multiple versions of this scam each claiming to be giving away vouchers or gift cards from various well-known companies.
-Other recent versions have falsely claimed that Aldi, Kroger, and JCPenney are giving away free gift cards.
+Other versions have falsely claimed that Aldi, Kroger, and JCPenney are giving away free gift cards.
 Except for the company names and logos and other minor details such as the value of the supposed gift card, many of these scam attempts are virtually identical.
-The current crop of such scams are all falsely claiming that the giveaway is to celebrate the targeted company’s birthday or anniversary.
+Many of the scams falsely claim that the giveaway is to celebrate the targeted company’s birthday or anniversary.

 If one of these scam messages comes your way, do not click on it.
 And, let the person who shared it or sent it to you know that the message is a scam.